trxoy2/ChessEvaluator/README.md

 - **Extract**: Ingests the raw CSV file into the system.
 - **Load**: Stores the raw data in a structured database while maintaining data integrity.
 The raw data is then cleaned and validated for use in transformations.
-- **Transform**: Applies various transformations, including parsing domains, extracting top-level domains (TLDs), counting character occurrences, filtering malicious records, and ranking domains based on severity.
+- **Transform**: Applies various transformations, including parsing domains, extracting top-level domains (TLDs), counting character occurrences, and ranking domains based on severity.

 ## Highlights ✨